AcheronProject/SharkPCB/README.md

 # Planck PCB project

-This is an ongoing project to make a freely available and customazable Planck Keyboard PCB.
+This is an ongoing project to make a freely available and customazable 40% Ortho Keyboard PCB.